BgeeDB/bgee_pipeline/pipeline/species/README.md

 ## Error handling

 * You can have an exception thrown, saying that a specified taxon does not exist in the taxonomy ontology, for instance `java.lang.IllegalArgumentException: Taxon NCBITaxon:71164 was not found in the ontology`.
 It likely means that an incorrect/deprecated taxon is used in Uberon.
-Remove the ID of the taxon in the file `allTaxIds.tsv` (so if the exception is related to a taxon `NCBITaxon_71164`, remove the ID `71164`).
-Check if the taxon ID is present in the file `annotTaxIds.tsv`, if it is, the error is on us.
+Remove the ID of the taxon in the file `generated_files/species/allTaxIds.tsv` (so if the exception is related to a taxon `NCBITaxon_71164`, remove the ID `71164`).
+Check if the taxon ID is present in the file `generated_files/species/annotTaxIds.tsv`, if it is, the error is on us.
 Otherwise, report the problem on the Uberon tracker, if you identified the taxon in Uberon.
 You will most likely need to manually modify the ontology to remove the offending taxa in the mean time.

 * If you need to re-insert the data in the database, use `make deleteSpeciesAndTaxa`, then `make clean`.